mackenzie-norman/CHLA-302/final/qoutes.typ

 became equated early in the American cultural imagination with personal reinvention and self-determination (Feldman 13-19).
 Those who could control their own movement were deemed self-sufficient, independent agents

+1960s suspicions of the equation of cars and true manhood with a cleverly indirect proAmerican, blue-collar populism by channeling that skepticism towards foreign luxury vehicles